The bench is designed for conducting labs in “Electrical machines”.

 Laboratory work is possible in manual mode as well as in PC mode.
 Software and a set of methodological and technical documentation intended for academic staff are supplemented to the laboratory bench.

-Laboratory work with the use of “EM” software implies data collection in the background mode, the automatic completion of required data tables, and construction of real-time graphs from the data obtained during the conduction of the laboratory work.
+- “EM” software complex.
+It implies data collection in the background mode, the automatic completion of required data tables, and construction of real-time graphs from the data obtained during the conduction of the laboratory work.

 Using this software, it is also possible to conduct complex laboratory work, in which the student is supposed to pass the following stages: